Design

 Set Design

-NOTE: Set design applicants can submit a digital portfolio through the online application process.
-Set design applicants should self-schedule an in-person interview and must bring their portfolio to the interview.
-Applications must be complete at the time of an in-person interview.
+Set Design applications are due January 3, 2025.
+Applicants must submit a digital portfolio through the online application process.
+Applicants participating in person must bring their physical portfolio and those participating virtually must be able to share their portfolios online.
+Applications must be complete at the time of the portfolio review.

 Set design applicants should self-schedule an in-person or zoom portfolio review by contacting the Design Program at 203.432.1579 or kate.begley@yale.edu.